IN AID OF CANCER CLINICAL RESEARCH TRUST (CCRT)

 It is proposed to raise one million euro through a variety of activities:

-- Organising a number of events during the year such as Awareness Ribbon Day for Schools to mark World Cancer Day on 04 February; Community based events such as Guinness World Record attempts; Fundraising Lunch on first Friday of October and others as they arise.
+- Organising a number of events during the year such as GIVE US A SONG!
+Campaign to mark World Cancer Day on 04 February; MARATHONS under our TeamCarolineFDN initiative; Fundraising LUNCH on first Friday of October and other activities as they arise.

 - Promoting, encouraging and assisting friends and supporters of the Foundation to undertake their own fundraising activities such as Marathons; Quizzes; Fashion Shows etc.

 - Facilitating direct donations to the Foundation through the website.

 - Promoting awareness of the need for a vibrant, well-resourced, well-networked cancer research programme in Ireland so that Irish cancer patients can trust that the treatment here is as good as anywhere else in the world, and those cancer patients in for whom the mainstream cancer treatment programme is not enough have access to clinical trials linked to the best worldwide.

 It is envisaged that The Caroline Foundation will have a limited life-span.
 The timeframe will be dependent on the time it takes to achieve its financial goal of one million euro.